justinabrahms/imhotep/README.md

 repository and check for syntactic errors and general lint warnings.

-## Want a hosted version?

-There's a hosted version of this at [https://betterdiff.com](https://betterdiff.com) with an actual support team, etc. If your company is interested in imhotep, consider checking it out.

 ## Installation

 Currently, installation is done from source through Python packaging